Pajasas/Mobile-Robotics/README.md

 ?Describe the subgraph search in detail?

-If there is a subgraph equal to a house graph the subgraph points a passed to be drawn in 3d.
+If there is a subgraph equal to a house graph the subgraph points are passed to be drawn in 3d. -- prepsat

 # 3d drawing

+--zni divne

 We often do not have calibration data for the used camera, so this algorithm uses variable focal distance set by a slider.
-Calibration data could be used too to increase accuracy.
+Calibration data could be used as well to increase accuracy.

-Because we know relative distances between the house key points we can use cv2.solvePnP to create a projection from 3d world space to our 2d plane.
+Because we know relative distances between key points of the house we can use cv2.solvePnP to create a projection from 3d world space to our 2d plane.
 Then we use this projection to get 2d coordinates for the middle point of the pyramid in specified height.

 !["Final point of a pyramid placed"](3d.png?raw=true "Final point of a pyramid placed")